STEllAR-GROUP/hpxML/logisticRegressionModel/README.md

 These weights are trained using `Clang 4.0.0` and `HPX V0.9.99` on the test machine with two `Intel Xeon E5-2630` processors, each with `8` cores clocked at `2.4GHZ` and `65GB` of main memory.

-- It should be note that these weights may be different with the one you may get from training on your machine.
+- It should be note that these weights may be different with the one you may get from training data on your own machine.

 ## Instructions

-To run these provided algorithms, compile your code with:
+To run these provided algorithms, you need first downloading Eigen library from `http://eigen.tuxfamily.org/index.php?title=Main_Page`, then compile your code with:

 	g++ -std=c++11 -I /path/to/eigen3/ main.cpp -o main.o